vendia/examples/design-patterns/domain-driven-design/pattern1/README.md

 **Step 1:** Give your Uni a name.
 Prefix your Uni name with prefix `test-` so its name can be reused.
 Pick a unique Uni name since all Starter and Individual Tier users will share the vendia.net namespace, which will cause naming collisions.
 Since this Uni will be owned and operated by the CRM Team.
-I will give it the name `test-CRM-<append-unique-suffix>`.
+I will give it the name `test-CRM-append-unique-suffix`.
 I will simply refer to it as the `CRM`.
 Click `Next`.

 **Step 2:** Fill out the following information to create a Uni node.